-Investigating suspected breaches of the code
+Rule 99 Investigating suspected breaches of the code

 - 99(1) Whenever a written or when oral allegation on breach of the code of conduct is made to the municipal manager or he or she has reason to believe that a councillor or traditional leader has contravened or failed to comply with any provision of the code of conduct (in this rule referred to as the "code"), he or she must report it in writing to the speaker.
-If such an allegation is made to a departmental head, she or he must report it to the municipal manager. - (2) Upon receipt of a report in terms of sub-rule (1) and when the speaker has reason to believe that a provision of the code had been breached, he or she must- - (a) investigate the facts and circumstances of the case; and - (b) give the councillor or traditional leader concerned a reasonable period within which to respond in writing to the alleged breach. - (3) When performing an investigation in terms of sub-rule (2) the speaker may examine any official records and documents of the municipality and interview any person. - (4) As soon as the speaker has completed the investigation he or she must submit- - (a) a written report, which must include his or her finding and recommendation; and - (b) the response of the councillor or traditional leader written response, if any, - to the municipal manager for inclusion in the agenda of the first ordinary council meeting next ensuing.
-The municipal manager must immediately deliver a copy of the report to the councillor or traditional leader concerned and the relevant traditional authority, in appropriate cases. - (5) If the councillor or traditional leader concerned fails to respond to the allegation within fourteen days after being invited by the speaker to do so, the speaker may submit his or her report without such comment. - (6) The speaker makes a finding on a preponderance of probabilities. - (7) If the speaker found that the councillor or traditional leader concerned breached the code and he or she recommends that- - (a) the council must apply to the MEC to suspend the councillor concerned for a period, he or she must make a recommendation as to the period of suspension; - (b) a fine should be imposed, he or she must make a recommendation as to the amount of such fine; or - (c) a warning should be issued, he or she must make a recommendation as to the period during which the warning should apply. - (8) Nobody may victimise or threaten any person who gave evidence in an investigation in terms of this rule.
+If such an allegation is made to a departmental head, she or he must report it to the municipal manager. - (2) Upon receipt of a report in terms of sub-rule (1) and when the speaker has reason to believe that a provision of the code had been breached, he or she must- - (a) investigate the facts and circumstances of the case; and - (b) give the councillor concerned a reasonable period within which to respond in writing to the alleged breach. - (3) When performing an investigation in terms of sub-rule (2) the speaker may examine any official records and documents of the municipality and interview any person. - (4) As soon as the speaker has completed the investigation he or she must submit- (a) a written report, which must include his or her finding and recommendation; and - (b) the response of the councillor written response, if any, to the municipal manager for inclusion in the agenda of the first ordinary council meeting next ensuing.
+The municipal manager must immediately deliver a copy of the report to the councillor concerned and the relevant traditional authority, in appropriate cases. - (5) If the councillor concerned fails to respond to the allegation within fourteen days after being invited by the speaker to do so, the speaker may submit his or her report without such comment. - (6) The speaker makes a finding on a preponderance of probabilities. - (7) If the speaker found that the councillor concerned breached the code and he or she recommends that- - (a) the council must apply to the MEC to suspend the councillor concerned for a period, he or she must make a recommendation as to the period of suspension: - (b) a fine should be imposed, he or she must make a recommendation as to the amount of such fine; or - (c) a warning should be issued, he or she must make a recommendation as to the period during which the warning should apply. - (8) Nobody may victimise or threaten any person who gave evidence in an investigation in terms of this rule. - (9) This rule shall apply in line with Schedule 7 (16) of the Municipal Structures Amendments Act 3 of 2021

-Consideration of the speaker's report by the council
+Rule 100 Consideration of the speaker's report by the council